-You call the mainstream LGBT movement the GGGG movement, standing for Gay, Gay, Gay and Gay.
+You call the mainstream LGBTQ movement the GGGG movement, standing for Gay, Gay, Gay and Gay.
 Why?

-Millions of dollars in the U.S. were invested the marriage movement while bi, trans and queer people were literally dying in the streets.
-[The mainstream LGBT movement's] a structure that prioritizes the interests of those already privileged.
-We don't need to change the way we are in order to fit society; we need to change society because the way that it's built right now is harmful.
+Millions of dollars in the United States were invested the marriage movement while bi, trans and queer people were literally dying in the streets.
+[The mainstream LGBTQ movement’s] a structure that prioritizes the interests of those already privileged.
+We don’t need to change the way we are in order to fit society; we need to change society because the way that it’s built right now is harmful.

 How can we start fixing society in the next few years?